pmndrs/react-three-fiber/readme.md

 #### Can it keep up with frequent feature updates to Threejs?

 Yes.
-It merely expresses Threejs in JSX: `<mesh />` becomes `new THREE.Mesh()`, and that happens dynamically.
+It merely expresses Threejs in JSX, `<mesh />` dynamically turns into `new THREE.Mesh()`.
 If a new Threejs version adds, removes or changes features, it will be available to you instantly without depending on updates to this library.

 ### What does it look like?